noahaklem/weather-watcher-backend/README.md

 ## This project is accompanied by https://github.com/noahaklem/weather-watcher-frontend

 Weather Watch is a backend RESTful api that make calls to two external apis.
-The api responds to:
+The api responds to the following endpoints:

 <ul align='center'>
   <li>get api/v1/forecasts</li>